Cigam-HFden/4-Light-Distance-Shadows/README.md

 # 4 Light Distance Shadows
-Using multiple directional lights to acheive shadows at varying distances and sizes.
+Using multiple directional lights to achieve shadows at varying distances and sizes.

 Video talking about this is posted here: https://www.youtube.com/watch?v=ZWVVXWznAVo